Radiology Archives Office

 Current authorized DoD and VA ID cards should contain a ten (10) digit identification number that is unique to the individual.
 This ten (10) digit number is the same number used for both the DoD and VA systems, however this number may be referred to by different names.

-Starting on 1 OCT 2021, all people submitting a State Issued ID Card for identification must present with a REAL ID Card as defined by the REAL ID Act, passed by Congress in 2005.
+Starting May 7, 2025, all people submitting a State Issued ID Card for identification must present with a REAL ID Card as defined by the REAL ID Act, passed by Congress in 2005.
 Learn more information about the REAL ID Card.

 Note: Expired ID cards are not valid, and will not be accepted as proof of identity.